 Charles Tupper was the shortest-serving prime minister in Canadian history, a fact he greatly resented.
 An accomplished Canadian statesman with over 40 years of political experience, he seemed like the perfect guy to lead the country — at least on paper.
-But he never got the chance, and was voted out of office a mere 70 days after assuming it.
+But he never got much of a chance, and was voted out of office a mere 70 days after assuming it.

-Tupper was a wealthy and respected Nova Scotia doctor turned loyal, establishment Tory.
+Tupper was a wealthy and respected Nova Scotia doctor and a loyal, pro-establishment Tory.
 Elected to the Nova Scotia legislature in 1855, he rose through the ranks and became prime minister of the colony in 1864.
-He was one of several prominent politicians to champion the idea of forming a federal union to govern all of Britain’s colonies in North America, and was a prominent player in the confederation deal that was eventually negotiated in 1867, officially instituting the modern-day Canadian Constitution.
+He was one of several prominent politicians to champion the idea of forming a federal union to govern all of Britain’s colonies in North America, and played a leading role in negotiating of the confederation deal of 1867, which instituted the modern Canadian Constitution.
 For this contribution to nation-building, Tupper is now celebrated as one of Canada’s founding “Fathers of Confederation.”

-Elected to the first-ever Canadian federal parliament some months later, Tupper served as a close ally of Prime Minister John A. Macdonald (1815-1891) and held numerous important cabinet posts that put him at the forefront of the Conservative government’s ambitious agenda.
+Elected to the first-ever Canadian federal parliament some months later, Tupper served as a close ally of Prime Minister John A. Macdonald (1815-1891) and held numerous important cabinet posts in his administration.
 As a reward for his service, Prime Minister Macdonald appointed Tupper high commissioner (ambassador) to England 1883.
 Since Tupper was out of the country when Macdonald died a few years later, he was robbed of a chance to serve as his immediate successor.

 Tupper hung around as Conservative leader for four more years and fought a rematch with Laurier in the 1900 election before retiring from politics in 1901.
 He died in 1915 as one of the last surviving members of Canada’s clique of founding fathers.